 It is the policy of the City of Tulsa to encourage the employment of residents of the City and the Metropolitan Statistical Area ("MSA") in public improvement contracts.

 The Mayor's Office for Human Rights is the City of Tulsa department, created by Title 5 of the City of Tulsa Revised Ordinances, that receives and investigates complaints of discrimination in the areas of employment, housing, and public accommodations.
-HRD is responsible for assuring compliance of City contractors by monitoring their hiring, labor standards, Equal Employment Opportunity.
+MOHR is responsible for assuring compliance of City contractors by monitoring their hiring, labor standards, Equal Employment Opportunity.

 The Department uses two approaches to accomplish the objectives of the Ordinance: proactive and enforcement.
 The proactive approach to implementing the Ordinance is handled through community involvement by encouraging community support and awareness of human and civil rights programs.
 This is the public relations and educational unit of the department, which takes the proactive approach of presenting our educational programs to schools, churches, businesses, and civic organizations.